Surya Das: Founding of the Dzogchen Foundation

 In 1991 Surya Das returned from his two decades at Tibetan monasteries and retreats, and with Nyoshul Khenpo established the Dzogchen Foundation and Center to help further the spread of Tibetan Buddhism in the West.
 He received Nyoshul Khenpo's authorization to teach in 1993.
-The Foundation has brought many Tibetan lamas to teach and reside in the United States and continues to do so.
+The Foundation has brought many Tibetan lamas to teach in the United States.

+From the 1990s to the 2010s, Surya Das taught meditation retreats, workshops, and Buddhist philosophy internationally.
+He has taught at the Omega Institute, Esalen Institute, the Open Center, Notre Dame Retreat House, Saint Stephen Priory, Garrison Institute, and NYC Tibet House.

+Das also founded the Western Buddhist Teachers Network and helped organize conferences of Western Buddhist teachers with the 14th Dalai Lama in Dharamshala, India.

 Appearances

 Surya Das travels, teaches, and leads meditation retreats throughout the world.
-He is often called upon as a Buddhist spokesman by the media and has appeared on TV and radio.
+He is called as a Buddhist spokesman by the media and has appeared on TV and radio.
 One episode of the sitcom Dharma and Greg, "Leonard's Return", was loosely based on his life and return to America.
-He has appeared as a special guest on the Comedy Central television show The Colbert Report.
+He appeared twice as a special guest on the Comedy Central television show The Colbert Report, in 2006 and 2008.

 Sexual misconduct allegations

-In 2020, Surya Das told a reporter that he had slept with "probably one or two" of his students.
-Later, in a statement released by a spokesperson, he said that he had had intimate relationships with "a few" of his former students before 2010.
+In 2020, Surya Das told a reporter that he had had sex with "probably one or two" of his students.
+Later, in a statement, he said that he had relationships with "a few" of his former students before 2010.
 New ethical guidelines were established as a result.

-These admissions came after five women, working through a lawyer, brought allegations of sexual misconduct by Surya Das to Dzogchen Foundation's board of directors in 2019.
-Three of them said Surya Das suggested that meditating while naked in his lap (based on the yab-yum image) would help their spiritual practice.
-Two others recounted sexual encounters with Surya Das, including one who said that he told her sleeping with him would complete her Buddhist training.
+These admissions came after five women brought allegations of sexual misconduct by Surya Das to Dzogchen Foundation's board of directors.
+Three of them said Surya Das suggested that meditating while naked in his lap (based on the yab-yum image).
+Two others recounted sexual encounters with Das, including one who said that he told her having sex with him would complete her training.

-Officials, teachers, and board members of the Dzogchen Center resigned following the allegations.
 Surya Das has disputed some details of these allegations.